 a.
 All Operators or for-hire Applicators must conduct a post application surveillance of any product application.
-The post application surveillance must visually assess the area to and around where products were applied for possible and observable adverse incidents, as defined in Appendix A, including the unanticipated death or distress of non-target organisms and disruption of wildlife habitat, recreational or municipal water use.
+The post application surveillance must visually assess the area to and around where products were applied for possible and observable adverse incidents, as defined in Appendix A, including the unanticipated death or distress of non-target organisms and disruption of wildlife habitat..